pedramsalimi/pedramsalimi/README.md

 - 👋 Hi, I’m @pedramsalimi
-- 👀 I’m interested in NLP, NLG, Conversational AI
+- 👀 I’m interested in NLP, NLG, Dialogue Systems (Conversational AI)
-- 🌱 I’m currently working on NLG and Conversational AI
+- 🌱 I’m currently working on NLG and Dialogue Systems
-- 💞️ I’m looking to collaborate on intresting NLP projects
+- 💞️ I’m looking to collaborate on interesting NLP projects
 - 📫 You can reach me by this email: pedramsalimi.ai@gmail.com

 <!---